How To Create A WordPress Website With SiteGround – Beginner’s Guide

-Switch Your Site to SiteGround Hosting
+Switching Your Site to SiteGround WordPress Hosting

-We have discussed how you can set up a new WordPress site with SiteGround.
-What about switch hosting?
-Well, in this section, I will take you through the steps that you need to switch your blog/website to SiteGround from another hosting like Bluehost or Hostgator.
+In this section of the guide, I will take you through the steps that you need to take to switch your blog/website to SiteGround from other hosting providers like A2Hosting or Hostgator.

-1. Sign Up for SiteGround Hosting.
+1. Sign Up for SiteGround Hosting

 Depending on the number of sites that you have, you can consider the StartUp or GrowBig plans.

 NOTE: Don’t change the DNS on the domain to SiteGround Name Servers upfront.
 Just use the domain to get the hosting first.

 2. Install the Duplicator Plugin On Your Existing WordPress Site

-Once the Plugin is installed, kindly use the YouTube Tutorial Below to copy and extract your site so that you can save it on your local disk (PC Hard Drive).
+Once the Plugin is installed, kindly use the YouTube Tutorial below to copy and extract your site so that you can save it on your local disk (PC Drive).

 3. Login to Your SiteGround cPanel